YPares/nushellWith/README.md

     # Create a Nu environment with specific plugins and libs:
     myNushellEnv = pkgs.nushellWith {
       name = "my-nushell-wrapper";
-      # Choose ANY plugin from crates.io that works with current nushell version:
+      # Choose ANY plugin from crates.io that works with selected nushell version:
       plugins.nix = with pkgs.nushellPlugins; [
         formats polars semver skim ...
       ];